Blue Grotto (Capri): Cultural influence

 In 1826, German writer August Kopisch and his friend Ernst Fries, a German painter, visited the cave and recorded their visit in the Kopisch's Entdeckung der blauen Grotte auf der Insel Capri in 1838.

+A Neapolitan song dating from the 18th century, "la grotta azzurra" refers to this cave and also proves that it was already well known before its rediscovery in 1826.

 In 1842, Danish choreographer August Bournonville set the second act of his ballet Napoli in the Blue Grotto.
 In this fantastic tale, Golfo, the demon who rules the Blue Grotto, transforms the ballet's heroine, Teresina, into a Naiad.

 Mark Twain visited the Blue Grotto in 1867 and recorded his thoughts in his book The Innocents Abroad.

 King Ludwig II of Bavaria had a "Venus Grotto" installed from 1875 to 1877 in the park of his Linderhof Palace.
 On the one hand, this should be an illustration of the First Act of Richard Wagner's opera Tannhäuser in the cave of Venusberg.
 On the other hand, the backdrop inside an artificial mountain cave should be able to be transformed into the Blue Grotto of Capri, an effect which was achieved using arc lamps and a power plant consisting of electric generators as well as specially developed blue lamp glass.

 Uranian poet Edwin Emmanuel Bradford recorded his impression of a bathing boy in the Blue Grotto in the poem "In Quest of Love", included in In Quest of Love and Other Poems (1914), and again in "The Bather in the Blue Grotto at Capri", included in The New Chivalry and Other Poems (1918) and reprinted in To Boys Unknown (1988).
 Both poems were anthologised in Lad's Love: An anthology of Uranian poetry and prose (2010).

 The grotto is highlighted in the 1953 Newbery Honor book Red Sails to Capri by Ann Weil.

 In Alberto Moravia's 1954 novel Il disprezzo (Contempt), a vision appears to the protagonist when, under heavy mental stress, he visits the cave alone.